This post may contain affiliate links. See full disclosure here.

 Cinnamon swirl bread is super popular with my little boy.
 It is takes only a few extra minutes to turn our Minimal Knead Sourdough Sandwich Bread into a swirl loaf.
 My bread recipe makes four loaves which means I can make one loaf of swirl bread and still have three loaves of regular sandwich bread.

 Lightly flour a cutting board or section of your counter and roll the bread out.
 Then generously butter the dough (about 1/4 cup softened butter) add cinnamon sugar (1/4 to 1/2 cup of Sucanat or other favorite dry sweetener plus 1 tablespoon cinnamon mixed together) you can also add raisins if you wish.
 You could skip the cinnamon and just make a sweet bread.
-OR you could do something completely different such as butter and garlic or other savory herbs.
-You could even add some sort of shredded or crumbled cheese.
-Or maybe even bacon crumbles,meat (sliced or crumbled) or pepperoni.
-Or a combination of things!
+Or use savory ingredients (see below for ideas).

 Whatever you add be sure that you keep it away from the edge of the dough (about 1/2 to 3/4 inch inside) so it doesn’t all fall out in the rolling and baking steps.

 Now you are ready to roll.

 Start at the smallest edge and gently roll up being careful not to lose your filling.
 Cinnamon sugar stays in fairly well.
 If you use larger things (like crumbled cheese) you may have to be more careful.